pytorch/pytorch/docs/source/quantization.rst

 ~~~~~~~~~~~~~~~~

 In order to do quantization in PyTorch, we need to be able to represent
 quantized data in Tensors.
-A quantized Tensor allows for storing
+A Quantized Tensor allows for storing
 quantized data (represented as int8/uint8/int32) along with quantization
 parameters like scale and zero\\_point.
-Quantized tensors allow for many
+Quantized Tensors allow for many
 useful operations making quantized arithmetic easy, in addition to
 allowing for serialization of data in a quantized format.

 Operation coverage
 ~~~~~~~~~~~~~~~~~~

-Quantized tensors support a limited subset of data manipulation methods of the regular full-precision tensor. (see list below)
+Quantized Tensors support a limited subset of data manipulation methods of the regular full-precision tensor. (see list below)

 For NN operators included in PyTorch, we restrict support to: